salinhkuhn/DeFi_Script/README.md

 # DeFi_Script
-Writting a inofficial for the ETH Zurich course in Decentralized Finance FS24
+Writting a inofficial script for the ETH Zurich course in Decentralized Finance FS24